Madrid is full of bars, everywhere you turn there is somewhere you can grab a drink and hang out with friends, relaxing and chatting.

 Planet Club – A small nightclub with a fun & relaxed atmosphere.

 Do you live in Madrid?
-Where is your favourite cocktail bar or night club?… I’d love to hear about it!
+Where is your favourite cocktail bar or night club?
+I’d love to hear about it, I’m always looking for a great cocktail!

-Check these other posts by Seeking the Spanish Sun:
+Check these other Madrid travel guides by Seeking the Spanish Sun…